Following the last two years of success, Blooming Milford presents…

 Fee for each class entered = 50p, children’s categories are free.

-Any produce left by Exhibitors will be donated to the Methodist Food Bank
+Any produce left by Exhibitors will be donated to the Hope for Belper food bank.

 - Onions, red or white – 2 matching, roots washed and neck of 7.5cm left on.